 Served: 13 years

-1950 to July 16, 1962
+1949 to July 16, 1962

 On July 16, 1962, at 7:30 p.m., Lawrence F. Dugle (62), of 5041 Eastwood Drive, had a flat tire in front of the Friarhurst Retreat House, 8136 Wooster Road, near Newtown.
 This location was in a stretch of road often referred to as “Deadman’s Gulch.”
 Robert Huxell (21), of 2178 Compton Road, observed Mr. Dugle and stopped to change the tire.
-At nearly the same time, Mrs. George Pfeiffer, of 101 Redbird Lane, driving her son, Bobby, to a doctor due to a bicycle accident, struck Mr. Huxell’s vehicle causing it to strike Mr. Dugle’s vehicle, and pinning Huxell between the vehicles.
+At nearly the same time, Mrs. George Pfeiffer, of 101 Redbird Lane, driving her son, Bobby to a doctor due to a bicycle accident, struck Mr. Huxell’s vehicle causing it to strike Mr. Dugle’s vehicle, pinning Huxell between the vehicles.

-A Requiem High Mass was held at Saint Gabriel Church at 9:30 a.m. on July 20, 1962, and he was buried in Arlington Memorial Gardens.
+A Requiem High Mass was held at Saint Gabriel Church at 9:30 a.m. on July 20, 1962 and he was buried thereafter at Arlington Memorial Gardens.
 Hamilton County deputy sheriffs and Cincinnati patrolmen served as pallbearers.